Last reviewed on 17 May 2021

 First of all, is there someone you can talk to about how you feel – a friend, a sibling, a parent or someone else you trust?
 If your mood has been low for a while and it’s affecting your daily life, it’s important that you get help.
-Good Thinking has lots of resources to build your resilience and help you to feel more positive, including My Possible Self and other NHS-approved apps.
+Good Thinking has lots of resources to build your resilience and help you to feel more positive, including Feeling Good Teens, Move Mood and other free NHS-approved wellbeing apps.
 You might also like to use our depression self-assessment tool and the Centre for Clinical Interventions depression workbook.

 If you’d like to speak to someone in confidence, text SHOUT to 85258 or call The Mix on 0808 808 4994.
 You can also call your local NHS 24/7 mental health helpline.
 If it’s an emergency and you need immediate medical attention, call 999.